PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Then to get the input value from the read it would be: `values['mykey']`

 You also use the same key if you want to call Update on an element.
-Please see the section Updating Elements to understand that usage.
-To get find an element object given the element's key, you can call the window method `find_element` (also written `FindElement`, `element`), or you can use the more common lookup mechanism:
+Please see the section on Updating Elements to understand that usage.
+To get, find an element object given the element's key, you can call the window method `find_element` (also written `FindElement`, `element`), or you can use the more common lookup mechanism:

 ```python
 window['key']